 2. Shih Tzu

-The beautiful coat of this breed comes with a bit of a cost, though, as they will need frequent grooming and brushing to maintain the look of a sharp little lion dog.
+Shih Tzus’ beautiful long hair comes with a bit of a cost, though, as they will need frequent grooming and brushing to maintain the look of a sharp little lion dog.

 3. Tibetan Mastiff

-Appearances aside, they are at heart guard breed of dog; calm and loving to family members and peaceful around the house- until strangers arrive or a threat is detected.
+Appearances aside, they are at heart guard dogs in China, calm and loving to family members and peaceful around the house- until strangers arrive or a threat is detected.

 4. Lhasa Apso

-The Lhasa Apsos are another ancient dog breeds that have caught the hearts of an untold number of owners.
+The Lhasa Apsos are other ancient dog breeds from Asia that have caught the hearts of many owners.

 5. Thai Ridgeback